-In the absence of a suitable observational dataset, verification of the cyclones as having had or not having had a sting jet has been achieved by performing high-resolution, sting-jet resolving, simulations with the Met Office Unified Model (MetUM) (Davies et al. 2005).
+In the absence of a suitable observational dataset, verification of the cyclones as having had or not having had a sting jet has been achieved by performing high-resolution, sting-jet resolving, simulations with the Met Office Unified Model (MetUM) (Davies et al 2005).
 Fifteen cyclones drawn randomly from the 100 intense cyclones were simulated; the number was limited by computational cost but it is shown to be sufficient to demonstrate skill.

 2.3.1.
-Numerical model The MetUM version 7.1 was used to perform the sting-jet resolving cyclone simulations.
-This is an operational finite-difference model that solves the non-hydrostatic deep-atmosphere dynamical equations with a semi-implicit, semi-Lagrangian integration scheme (Davies et al. 2005).
-It uses Arakawa C staggering in the horizontal (Arakawa & Lamb 1977) and is terrain following with a hybrid-height vertical coordinate and Charney-Phillips staggering (Charney & Phillips 1953) in the vertical.
-Parameterization of physical processes includes longwave and shortwave radiation (Edwards & Slingo 1996), boundary layer mixing (Lock et al. 2000), cloud microphysics and large-scale precipitation (Wilson & Ballard 1999), and convection (Gregory & Rowntree 1990).
+Numerical model.
+The MetUM version 7.1 was used to perform the sting-jet resolving cyclone simulations.
+This is an operational finite-difference model that solves the non-hydrostatic deep-atmosphere dynamical equations with a semi-implicit, semi-Lagrangian integration scheme (Davies et al 2005).
+It uses Arakawa C staggering in the horizontal (Arakawa and Lamb 1977) and is terrain following with a hybrid-height vertical coordinate and Charney-Phillips staggering (Charney and Phillips 1953) in the vertical.
+Parameterization of physical processes includes long-wave and short-wave radiation (Edwards and Slingo 1996), boundary-layer mixing (Lock et al 2000), cloud microphysics and large-scale precipitation (Wilson and Ballard 1999), and convection (Gregory and Rowntree 1990).

-The limited-area domain comprised 720×432 grid points (with a spacing of $0.11^{\circ} \sim 12$ km), covering nearly all of the North Atlantic, Europe, and North Africa and 76 vertical levels (lid around 39 km, mid-tropospheric vertical spacing around 280 m).
-This vertical spacing yields a vertical to horizontal scale ratio of around 1:40, consistent with the ratio used by Clark et al. (2005) and resolution recommendations to resolve CSI release (Persson & Warner 1991, Persson & Warner 1993).
+The limited-area domain comprised 720×432 grid points (with a spacing of $0.11^{\circ} \sim 12$ km), covering nearly all of the North Atlantic, Europe and North Africa, and 76 vertical levels (lid around 39 km, mid-tropospheric vertical spacing around 280 m).
+This vertical spacing yields a vertical to horizontal scale ratio of around 1:40, consistent with the ratio used by Clark et al (2005) and resolution recommendations to resolve CSI release (Persson and Warner 1991, 1993).
 Lateral boundary conditions were produced by running the MetUM in its global configuration.
-The global model was initialized using global ECMWF operational analyses (ECMWF cited 2010) obtained at a grid spacing of 0.25° and 60 vertical levels.
+The global model was initialized using global ECMWF operational analyses (ECMWF 2010) obtained at a grid spacing of 0.25° and 60 vertical levels.
 These were interpolated to the global model resolution with 640×481 grid points (spacing $0.4^{\circ} \sim 40$ km meridionally) and 50 vertical levels (lid around 60 km).
 The limited-area model was initialized by interpolating the initial conditions produced for the global model.

-Detection of sting jets Sting jets were identified using a three-step method 181 (Martínez-Alvarado et al. 2010): (a) localisation and clustering of near-surface sting 182 jet points, (b) backward-trajectory analysis (Wernli & Davies 1997) and (c) analysis of the evolution of atmospheric variables along trajectories.
-At the end of their descent 184 sting jets are here defined as low-level strong, descending winds in a relatively dry 185 region within the frontal-fracture zone hence meeting the criteria $|V| > 35 \text{ m s}^{-1}$, w < 0.00186 -0.05 m s^{-1} , RH < 80 %, and $\theta{w,\text{min}} < \theta_w < \theta{w,\text{max}}$ where w is vertical velocity.
-The 187 θ_w values delimiting the frontal region, $\theta{w,\min}$ and $\theta{w,\max}$, have been set on a case-by-188 case basis.
-Clusters of points satisfying these criteria were identified and backward 189 trajectories from these clusters computed.
-190
+2.3.2.
+Detection of sting jets.
+Sting jets were identified using a three-step method (Martínez-Alvarado et al 2010): (a) localization and clustering of near-surface sting-jet points, (b) backward-trajectory analysis (Wernli and Davies 1997) and (c) analysis of the evolution of atmospheric variables along trajectories.
+At the end of their descent sting jets are here defined as low-level strong, descending winds in a relatively dry region within the frontal fracture zone hence meeting the criteria $|\mathbf{V}| > 35 \text{ m s}^{-1}$, $w < -0.05 \text{ m s}^{-1}$, RH < 80%, and $\theta{w,\text{min}} < \theta_w < \theta{w,\text{max}}$ where w is vertical velocity.
+The θ_w values delimiting the frontal region, $\theta{w, \min}$ and $\theta{w,\text{max}}$, have been set on a case-by-case basis.
+Clusters of points satisfying these criteria were identified and backward trajectories from these clusters computed.